The Roberto Clemente Leadership Academy for Global Awareness Band Website

 THREE OPTIONS: (consider the pros and cons)

-Rent an instrument from a local music store: Pros -No sharing!
-Guaranteed great condition!
+Rent an instrument from a local music store: Pros - Guaranteed great condition!
 Maintenance and repairs covered (some conditions may apply) Cons: More money than borrowing school instrument,$20.99 per month, but will be your students own.

 Buy an instrument (new or used): Pros - used instruments are often the best deal.
 It will your student's very own.
 You can always re-sell it if she/he doesn't stick with it.
 Con: You have to shop and be sure you're getting a good instrument.
-I would be happy to check out anything you found on e-bay, craigslist, etc.
+I would be happy to check out anything you found.

-All students who are playing instruments are required to fill out borroweragreements, contracts, and media release forms, have them signed by parents, and returned with a one time $20 borrower fee* for the year to cover the cost of general maintenance, repairs, and supplies.
+All students who are playing school instruments are required to fill out borroweragreements, contracts, and media release forms, have them signed by parents, and returned with a one time $20 maintenance for the year to cover the cost of general maintenance, repairs, and supplies.
+Drummers are also required to pay a maintenance fee to cover sticks, drum heads, and general wear and tear to percussion equipment.
+Students will receive a pair of sticks with this payment.
+They may also purchase an additional pair of sticks for $3.

 If there is a financial hardship for this fee or any other questions, please feel free to contact Mr. Niebels with any questions or concerns at firstname.lastname@example.org